-During the early stages of the pandemic many suppliers were hit with sudden spikes in usage on their systems.
-Almost every provider had stability issues, including itslearning which saw bandwidth needs tripling.
-Unlike us, some vendors were simply not able to support the “new” need from their existing customer base.
+During the early stages of the pandemic many suppliers were hit with sudden spikes in usage of their systems.
+Not all vendors were able to support the increased need from their existing customer base.
 In some cases, it took days or even weeks for these vendors to regain availability.

-Most people would associate a data breach with someone hacking into the software and stealing your data.
+Most people would associate a data breach with someone hacking into software and stealing data.
 But in terms of GDPR, a prolonged loss of the availability of data can also be considered a data breach.
-It depends on the impact it has on your users.
+It depends on how it impacts your users.
 If a system went dark for days on end, materially impacting the delivery of education, it should be considered a data breach.
-What safeguards systems and vendors can offer against availability breaches should be part of any data privacy assessment.
+The safeguards that systems and vendors can offer against availability breaches should be part of any data privacy assessment.

-Learning point: When assessing your vendors’ security measures, consider their ability for availability and continuity during unexpected, prolonged peak loads.
+Learning point: When assessing your vendors’ security measures, consider their capability for availability and continuity during unexpected, prolonged peak loads.

 Many institutions still struggle with basic security measures

 2020 saw a new phenomenon (at least for schools) dubbed “Zoom bombing”.
-By allowing unauthenticated access to video conferencing tools, malicious attacks were launched by guessing the URL of meeting rooms.
-At best it disrupted ongoing remote learning, at worst it exposed students to inappropriate content and behaviors.
+By allowing unauthenticated access to video conferencing tools, malicious attacks were launched by guessing the URLs of meeting rooms.
+At best it disrupted ongoing remote learning: at worst it exposed students to inappropriate content and behaviors.
 (Zoom has since added additional measures such as the security button to prevent Zoom bombing.)